aRandomMenno/aRandomMenno.github.io/README.md

 - [ ] Think of more things to put on my website.
 - [ ] Add more projects from other people to projects page.
 (With credits!)
 - [ ] Readd themes?
+- [ ] Customize the webring in the readme for profile on github... (why here?
+IDGAS)

 ## Completed features

 - [X] Make/steal a good favicon.
 - [X] One central Theme.